 Team-taught interdisciplinary classes are permeated with penetrating questions and animated discussions.
 You’ll become a part of a gifted community of learners dedicated to a rigorous pursuit of the ideals expressed on Carson-Newman’s seal: Truth, Beauty and Goodness.
 If all of this sounds good to you, please read more about applying to the Honors Program.

-The Honors Weekend Scholarship Competition is typically held on the first Friday and Saturday of February each year.
+This year’s Honors Weekend Scholarship Competition will be held February 4, 2023.
 Students compete for scholarship awards given in addition to regular C-N merit awards.
-Several top finishers will be awarded the prestigious Honors Premier scholarship--a full tuition honors scholarship.
+Several top finishers will be awarded the prestigious Honors Premier scholarship–a full tuition honors scholarship.
 The decisions about scholarship awards given through Honors Weekend are based on each student’s standardized test scores, high school GPA, extracurricular involvement, essay, and personal interviews.
-If you meet the GPA and ACT/SAT requirements, you will be invited to attend the Honors Scholarship Competition January 31, through February 1, 2020.
+If you meet the GPA and ACT/SAT requirements, you will be invited to attend the Honors Scholarship Competition beginning in late December.

 Honors Weekend gives students and their parents the best possible opportunity to experience Carson-Newman.
 Each participant has the opportunity to talk individually with a current faculty member and an alumnus.
 Participants spend the night with a current honors student and attend a mixer with current C-N students at the Honors House.
 The President, Provost, and top administrators attend a dinner with the participants and their parents on Friday night and there are special question and answer sessions for parents dealing with the admissions, financial aid, the Honors Program, and the scholarship competition.

 The honors program at C-N is more like a family than anything else.
 Through my honors classes, I've been challenged in ways that I never even thought possible.